rahulyhg/lilium-cms/README.md

 Lilium does not use Express, Mongoose, or other heavy libraries.
 Instead, it implements its own web server using native NodeJS libraries.

+## Open source details
+Narcity Media is using Lilium CMS in production.
+However, it is currently using the V3.
+That means this version is not ready for production just yet.
+We still invite you to try the CMS and have fun with it, but we recommend to wait until the V4 is stable before deploying a website.

 ## Installation guide

 All NodeJS packages are to be installed, and are documented in the package file.
 You can simply run *npm run setupdev* in the Lilium root folder.